-The first time I find a Thomas Robinson in the area where he is found later on is in 1749 in old Anson Co NC where a Thomas Robinson was issued at least 3 Land Grants in between the South Fork and the Catawba River (just west of Charlotte).
+The first time I find a Thomas Robinson (his name will often be listed as Robertson or even Robason) in the area where he is found later on is in 1749 in old Anson Co NC where a Thomas Robinson was issued at least 3 Land Grants in between the South Fork and the Catawba River (just west of Charlotte).
 According to Minnie Stowe Puetts' book "History of Gaston County", Thomas Robinsons' Land Grant of 13 April 1749 was very close to the junction of the Catawba and South Fork and his grant was one of the earliest in the county.
 One deed says Thomas Robinson was "5 or 6 miles below Robert Leeper joint the River".
 This would have put his land in the Mount Holly (Gaston Co NC) area.
 In this same area, around the same time, are two other Robinsons - John and Alexander - but I've found no connection between them and Thomas.

 Between 1753 and 1761 the records are silent on any Thomas Robinson in this area.
+I suspect he was like many other and pulled back across the Catawba River during the Creek Indian Wars (part of the French and Indian wars).
 In 1762 a Thomas Robinson appears in today's Lincoln Co NC.
 This is clearly the Thomas Robinson who dies in Rutherford Co NC.
 He is found witnessing a deed between Moses Moore and Valentine Mauney on Indian Creek (just west of Lincolnton NC).
 This same year Thomas also purchases land from Moses Moore on Indian Creek.
 There is also a reference in a Francis Beatty deed, dated 1765, to Thomas Robinson and Aaron Moore (brother of Moses) owning land together on Indian Creek.
 There were at least 4 Moore families (Aaron, John, Moses & William) living in the Indian Creek area.
 John Moore was killed by the Indians in 1760.

 An undated Militia List of Captain Moses Moore (NC Archives Mil TR 1-5) lists Thomas Robinson, as well as many of those found in early Tryon County (Lincoln Co NC area).
 This militia list may well be from the time of the French and Indian War, although it's possible it was just for protection of the frontier.
 Dating of this document could be as early as 1755 and as late as 1764.